top of page

 Equipment Adaptations

 Everyone has their own abilities, and what works for one person may not work for another.
 This includes when working with an assistance dog.
-Here are some helpful equipment adaptations to give you ideas of what can be changed on equipment and what might work for you.
+Here are some helpful equipment adaptations to give you ideas of what can be changed on your dog's equipment and what might work for you.

 Leash clips | Collar buckles | Leash styles | Waste clean-up tools